GroupEat/groupeat-api/readme.md

 ## Connect to PostgreSQL

-Download [Valentina Studio](http://www.valentina-db.com/en/all-downloads) if you don't already have an equivalent solution and use the following information:
+Browse to https://groupeat.dev/db/adminer.php and use the following configuration:

- - method: TCP/IP
+ - System: PostgreSQL
- - host: 127.0.0.1
+ - Server: 127.0.0.1
- - port: 54320
- - user: groupeat
+ - Username: groupeat
- - password: groupeat
+ - Password: groupeat
- - database: groupeat
+ - Database: groupeat